NIHR Local Clinical Research Network Funding Allocations 2020/21

 The funding model aims to avoid major fluctuations in year on year funding, thus providing stability in the NIHR infrastructure and allow LCRNs to plan more effectively.

-As in previous years, a +/- 5% Cap and Collar has been applied to the 2019/20 CRN funding model.
-The top-sliced element and Excess Treatments Costs are excluded from this calculation.
+As in previous years, a +/- 5% Cap and Collar has been applied to the 2020/21 CRN funding model.
+The Top-sliced element and Excess Treatments Cost Service Funding are excluded from this calculation.

 Any enquiries regarding the 2020/21 LCRN funding allocations should be emailed to Sally Johnson, LCRN Funding and Contracts Manager, via firstname.lastname@example.org.

 Table 2: Final LCRN funding allocations 2020/21

 |LCRN||Fixed funding element (1) £||Variable Element (2) £||Total pre-top sliced £||Top-sliced £||ETC Service Funding £||Final allocation £|

 |Kent, Surrey and Sussex||11,297,656||2,907,897||14,205,553||0||59,798||14,265,351|

 |North East and North Cumbria||14,328,680||3,712,191||18,040,871||62,200||80,576||18,183,647|